cherylxlee/article_recommender/README.md

 ## Goal

-Developed an article recommendation engine utilizing word vectors through the [word2vec](http://arxiv.org/pdf/1301.3781.pdf) technique.
+Develop and improve upon an article recommendation engine utilizing word vectors through the [word2vec](http://arxiv.org/pdf/1301.3781.pdf) technique.
 It leverages a "database" of word vectors (embeddings) from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/) trained on a Wikipedia dump.
 The project involves reading a database of word vectors and a corpus of text articles from the BBC, then organizing them into a structured format for efficient processing.

 The application features a web server displaying a list of articles from the [BBC](http://mlg.ucd.ie/datasets/bbc.html) dataset, accessible at `http://127.0.0.1:5000`.